 - Vermont: The Vermont Agency of Education released Prekindergarten Education and Continuity of Learning guidance on April 13.
 The guidance covers social and emotional support, pre-K learning resources and tuition payments.
 On April 28, the agency released this document on pre-K learning at home.

 The federal government, states, state education agencies, local education agencies, schools, postsecondary institutions and others are grappling with how the coronavirus pandemic is affecting finances and education funds.
 Below we list resources and examples of responses to these financial questions.

 Resources related to CARES Act funding:

-- FutureEd published a resource on April 6 titled “What Congressional Covid Funding Means for K-12 Schools,” which lists 12 allowable uses of the $13.2 billion dedicated to K-12 relief in the CARES Act.
-The resource also covers funding implications for students with disabilities, child nutrition and student-based health care, and includes state-by-state education stabilization fund amounts as reported by the Center on Budget and Policy Priorities.
-The resource was updated April 28 to include recently released information on the Rethink K-12 School Models grant program and updated information regarding students with disabilities.
+- FutureEd published “What Congressional Covid Funding Means for K-12 Schools” which lists 12 allowable uses of the $13.2 billion dedicated to K-12 relief in the CARES Act.
+The resource also covers funding implications for students with disabilities, child nutrition and student-based health care, information on Rethink K-12 School Models grant, and includes state-by-state education stabilization fund amounts as reported by the Center on Budget and Policy Priorities.
+The resource was last updated June 19.

 - This Education Week article features analysis on the economic impact that CARES Act funds will have on states’ school funding.

 - The American Council on Education created a searchable database simulating and forecasting the distribution of CARES Act funds to higher education institutions, available here.